-1) Unlock the gate (Figure 26).

-Open the manual jack access cover located at the middle of the gate and remove the attached handle.
-Remove the top safety retaining pin from the rear of the manual Jack Support.
-Insert the handle onto the jack nut and crank the Jack (clockwise) fully open to unlock the gate.

-2) Release the Capstan Drive (electrically powered gate only) (Figure 27).
+- Release the Capstan Drive (electrically powered gate only) (Figure 26).
 If the gate is electrically powered then remove the small covers on both sides of the Capstan Drive Enclosure.
 Locate the lever on top of the Capstan Drive drum and rotate it 180 degrees to disengage the Capstan Drive.
 Do not force lever.
-Rotate manual handle until lever engages.

-3) Crank the gate open (Figure 28).
+Rotate manual handle until lever engages. - 1.
+Unlock the gate (Figure 25).
+Open the manual jack access cover located at the middle of the gate and remove the attached handle.
+Remove the top safety retaining pin from the rear of the manual Jack Support.
+Insert the handle onto the jack nut and crank the Jack (clockwise) fully open to unlock the gate. - 2.
+Crank the gate open (Figure 27).
 Open the keypad cover on the Capstan Drive Enclosure, release the catch on the lid, and lay the lid back.
 Remove the guard on the manual drive crank.
 Insert the manual jack handle onto the low speed (outermost) drive and crank counter-clockwise to open.
-The high speed (innermost) drive can be used when the gate is opened 10' [3 m] or more.

-4) Reverse order to close and lock gate.
-Return lever to its original position (Figure 27).
+The high speed (innermost) drive can be used when the gate is opened 10' [3 m] or more. - 3.
+Reverse order to close and lock gate.
+Reengage motor drive disconnect to its original position (Figure 26).

-IMPORTANT: Gate must be closed and locked manually before reengaging electrical.
+Gate must be closed and locked manually before reengaging electrical.

-Caution: The weight of the gate may cause the manual crank handle to want to spin.
+The weight of the gate while closing may cause the manual crank handle to want to spin.
 Hold the handle tightly to maintain control.
 Low speed operation is recommended at first until operator gains manual operational experience.